 If all hopes of finding your gadgets or devices are gone, you may contact the above software companies to swipe clean your device and delete all your information once it reconnects to the internet.
 Better if you can ask the software companies to do a reset factory setting remotely.
 Then you can breathe a sigh of relief and be more careful of your surroundings and your gadgets.

+Keeping your data safe requires more preventive actions and investing in some apps to install on your devices.
+It’s better to have done preventive measures to protect your personal data.
 Backup your data and install the softwares I mentioned above and you will have a peace of mind when travelling with your precious devices and of course those awesome travel photos you haven’t shared yet!
+Safe Travels!

 Liked this travel hack?
 Share it with your friends using the sharing buttons below!
 Sharing is showing them you care!